-Rangers keep Astros waiting for playoffs with 5-4 win in 10
+Astros clinch final AL playoff spot despite loss to Rangers

 UP NEXT

-The Astros didn’t say before the game who would start the third game in the four-game series to finish the regular season.
+The Astros were waiting for the LA outcome to decide who would start the third game in the four-game series to finish the regular season.
 RHP Kyle Gibson (2-6, 5.87 ERA) is scheduled to start for the Rangers.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports